-In addition, the probability of commercial success for ORGOVYX, MYFEMBREE or for any of our current or potential future product candidates, if approved, will depend on numerous factors, including competition, manufacturing capability and commercial viability.
+In addition, the probability of commercial success for ORGOVYX, MYFEMBREE, or for any of our current or potential future product candidates, if approved, will depend on numerous factors, including competition, manufacturing capability and commercial viability.
 Our R&D activities may be subject to change from time to time as we evaluate our priorities and available resources.

-We expect our R&D expenses in the future quarters of fiscal year 2022 to be higher than the first quarter of fiscal year 2022, driven largely by spending on relugolix lifecycle opportunities, such as the Phase 3 SERENE study, as well as on postmarketing requirements as agreed upon with the FDA.
-We expect that certain R&D expenses will be shared equally with Pfizer pursuant to the Pfizer Collaboration and License Agreement (see Note 8(B) to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report).
+Without consideration of additional costs that may arise due to the Merger Agreement (see Note 5(A) to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report), R&D expenses in the remaining quarters of fiscal year 2022 are expected to be higher than the second quarter of fiscal year 2022, driven largely by spending on relugolix lifecycle opportunities, such as the SERENE study and the REPLACE-CV study, as well as on post-marketing requirements as agreed upon with the FDA.
+R&D expenses are presented net of cost sharing of certain expenses arising in respect of the Co-Promotion Territory with Pfizer (see Note 8(A) to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report).
+We are unable to estimate the amount of additional expenses that may arise due to the Merger Agreement.